The Adventures of Robin Hood (TV series): DVD

 In Region 1, Mill Creek Entertainment has released all 4 seasons on DVD.
 They have also released a complete series set featuring all 143 episodes of the series.
 Alpha Video has released 22 single volume collections of the series, featuring various episodes.

 In Region 2, Network DVD has released all 4 seasons on DVD in the UK.
 Three DVD boxsets of the series have also been released in Germany by KNM Home Entertainment as "Die Abenteuer Von Robin Hood" with German-language soundtracks in 2009.

 Compilation episodes

-In the early 1990s, in the wake of the Kevin Costner film Robin Hood: Prince of Thieves, three movie-length compilation features (approx. 90 min. each) were created from the series by producers Philip May & Joseph Shields, through editing and computer-colourizing parts of the various episodes, though not necessarily in chronological order.
+In the early 1990s, in the wake of the Kevin Costner film Robin Hood: Prince of Thieves, three movie-length compilation features (approx. 90 min. each) were created from the series by producers Philip May & Joseph Shields, through editing and computer-colourising parts of the various episodes, though not necessarily in chronological order.
 These were as follows: